 |BIOL 2101||Anatomy& Physiology I (lab)||1 credit hour|

 |BIOL2302||Anatomy& Physiology II (lecture)||3 credit hours|

 |Total Credit Hours||20 credit hours|

 The OTA program will accept 12 students.
 Applicants must meet the College’s general admission requirements.
-Complete the OTA program application between January 15th and March 1st for fall enrollment.
-Early submission of the applocation will be on or before February 2nd.
-Application documents will be avaialble soon.
+Complete the OTA program application between January 16th and March 1st for fall enrollment.
+Early submission of the application will be on or before February 2nd.
 Attend an information session for further details.

 Information Sessions: All information sessions will be held from 12 pm - 1pm & 6 - 7 pm in the Allied Health Building.